lucacrippa88/watson-assistant-training/README.md

 ## Tutorials

 Please find tutorials on how to train Watson Assistant here: link to come (Italian spoken, but with English interface).
+Please note: the following videos are made with the previous version of Watson Assistant interface.
+The main structural difference is that "Workspaces" has been renamed "Skills".
+All other new features are described in the new videos.

 1. Riconoscere gli Intenti: https://www.youtube.com/watch?v=imEN7GtX5zw&t=1s
 2. Gli Intenti generali: https://www.youtube.com/watch?v=isrVffJ1po8